Meadows wins it in 10th as Tigers edge Yankees 3-2 in MLB Little League Classic

 TRAINER'S ROOM

-Domínguez was promoted as the 27th man on the Yankees roster for the game and batted fifth.
-The 21-year-old hit four homers in eight games last season for New York, batting .258 before he had Tommy John surgery on his right elbow.
-The outfielder was expected to return to Triple-A Scranton/Wilkes-Barre after the game.
+Domínguez was brought up from the minors as the 27th player on the Yankees roster for the game and batted fifth.
+The 21-year-old outfielder returned to the majors for the first time since having Tommy John surgery on his right elbow last year.
+He was sent back to Triple-A Scranton/Wilkes-Barre after the game.

 UP NEXT

-The Yankees have Monday off before starting a six-game homestand against the Guardians and Nationals.
+The Yankees have Monday off before starting a six-game homestand against the Guardians and Rockies.

 The Tigers open a seven-game road trip in Chicago that begins Tuesday with the first of three against the Cubs before they play four times against the White Sox.

-Note: A previous version of this story corrected the Up Next section to show the Yankees conclude their upcoming homestand against the Rockies, not the Nationals.